-1.1. for the Purchasing Office to arrange Preferred Suppliers for goods and services purchased on a regular basis; and
+1.1. for the Procurement Office to arrange Preferred Suppliers for goods and services purchased on a regular basis; and

 1.2. that Spending Units must use Preferred Suppliers wherever practical.

-The following sets out the procedures to be followed by Spending Units and the Purchasing Office in order to implement this policy.
+The following sets out the procedures to be followed by Spending Units and the Procurement Office in order to implement this policy.

 2. This policy is designed to: